A compiled and categorised list of Cover4Cycles most frequently asked questions

 Public liability protects you against claims made by third parties for damage caused or injury caused by you whilst cycling.
 Only customers aged 16 to 84 inclusive will benefit from this if selected as an add-on.

-Home insurance typically covers your possessions against fire, theft, floods and accidental damage, crucially, within the home.
+Home insurance usually covers your possessions against fire, theft, floods and accidental damage, crucially, within the home.
 You should be aware that your home insurance is unlikely to extend coverage to damage or theft that occurs outside your home.

 Furthermore, home insurers often impose a value limit on bikes meaning if your bike is valued above their limit, you are likely responsible for covering the remaining cost in the event of a claim.
 You also won’t be protected in the event of personal injury or third-party damage.